Should language teachers give free trial lessons to students?

 The question is - how low do you go?
 Surely, if your normal hourly rate is 15 euros, then offering a trial lesson with a 33% discount (i.e. 10 euros) seems reasonable, doesn’t it?

 Italki is a reputable language learning platform.
 However, as ESL teacher Joanna wrote in her post about the oversaturated market of ESL teaching, it's vital to avoid online teaching platforms which appear to be sketchy.
-Indeed, Joanna has come across strange stories about being accepted as a teacher on these platforms, and then having to grapple with the shocking behaviour of students who take advantage of free 20-minute classes.
+Indeed, Joanna has come across strange stories about teachers who have been accepted onto these platforms.
+It doesn't take much time for them to receive trial lesson requests from students whose only purpose is to take advantage of free 20-minute classes.

 It's worth checking out Hungarian language teacher - Angéla Vagyok's - experience concerning free trial lessons.
 Essentially, Angéla promotes the idea that students pay for the first lesson, but get the second lesson free should they wish to continue learning.
 This is the smartest approach to the unpaid trial lesson conundrum I've yet to come across.